CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 ## netq install cluster infra-job

-After initialization and worker nodes have been configured, this command configures ??? [other infra stuff?]
+After initialization and worker nodes have been configured, this command installs the Kafka service and operators to aid in installation of the NetQ software.

 Alternately, use {{<link title="#netq-install-cluster-full" text="netq install cluster full">}} (on-premises) or {{<link title="#netq-install-opta-cluster" text="netq install opta cluster">}} (remote/cloud) to perform this and all other steps of a NetQ installation with a single command.